Balad al-Sheikh: British Mandate era

-1948 Arab–Israeli War
+1948 Palestine war

+On December 2, 1947, shots were fired at a bus that was bringing workers from the cement factory in Nesher to their homes and was passing by the road near the village.
+On December 8, 1947, a car from Kibbutz Gvat was attacked by Arabs who had set up roadblocks on the road.
+In this attack, two Jews, from Kibbutz Gvat, were killed.

 On December 10, 1947, a patrol of Jewish Settlement Police that was escorting Jewish buses on the road, fired on a number of Arabs that blocked the road near the village.
 Several families left the village.
+A Haganah attack on the village on December 11th or 12th killed six Palestinians.

 Following the attacks, the Jewish transportation stopped for a while to travel through the village.
 The transportation from Haifa to Nesher, Yagur and Jezreel Valley travelled through Check Post junction, Krayot, Kfar Hasidim and Yagur.

 On December 30, 1947, a grenade attack by Irgun killed 6 Arab civilians in front of the Haifa Oil Refinery, after which the Arab crowd went in and killed 39 Jewish refinery workers.
-During the night of the following day, Haganah troops entered the town disguised as Arabs and killed 14-60 during a firefight in which 3 Haganah members were also killed.
+On December 31, 1947, the Balad Al Sheikh massacre occurred in which 170 men from the Palmach entered the village with orders to 'encircle the village, harm the largest possible number of men, damage property, and refrain from attacking women and children.'
+Despite these orders, women and children were counted among the dead with dozens of houses destroyed.
 According to Israeli historian Aryeh Yitzhaki, the attack was carried out by a combination of Palmach and Haganah forces who entered the town and fought mostly inside the houses, resulting in mostly non-combatant casualties.
 Following the attack, on January 7, 1948, part of the residents of the village left and were replaced by Arab volunteers who came from Haifa to defend the village.